langwatch/langwatch/README.md

 ## Running Locally

 You need to have docker and docker compose installed in your local environment to be able to run LangWatch locally.
+You are going to need 8-9GB of RAM to run the docker compose stack, make sure there is enough RAM available to docker when using Docker Desktop.

 Then, it's two simple steps:

 1. Copy the `langwatch/.env.example` file to `langwatch/.env`